Frequently Asked Questions

 Do I need to register for Reunion weekend in advance?

-We can accept walk-in attendees on a space-available basis, but we strongly encourage pre-registering for Reunion 2017 by the June 9 deadline so we may better accommodate you.
-In addition, your seated class dinner and many of our social and cultural events have only a limited number of places and require preregistration for a reservation.
+We can accept walk-in attendees on a space-available basis, but we strongly encourage registering for Reunion 2017 by the June 9 deadline so we may better accommodate you.
+In addition, your seated class dinner and many of our social and cultural events have only a limited number of places and require registration for a reservation.
 Please note that some of our events occur simultaneously and should be scheduled accordingly.
-OFFICIAL REGISTRATION will open in the spring!
+OFFICIAL REGISTRATION is now open!

 What is the Stone Circle?